 Because of this, it is important to take things slowly!

-- The most commonly given advice is to start out with the new feline in a room of it's own.
-Keep the door closed and the animals separate, and wipe each with a towel.
+- The most commonly given advice is to start out with the new feline in a room of its own.
+Wipe down each room and keep the doors closed to keep them separate.

 - Then, provide each cat with the towel that was rubbed on the other cat so that they can get used to the scent of the other one.

 - After doing this a few times over a day or two, try cracking the door open.
-If there is no major hissing/growling/spitting, allow the cats to bat at each other and sniff.
+If there is no major hissing, growling, or spitting, allow the cats to bat at each other and sniff.
 This will start to put them at ease with each other.

-- After this has been done with no major reactions (usually over a period of another 1-2 days, sometimes more while they get used to each other,) you can try a face to face meeting.
+- After this has been done with no major reactions (usually over a period of another one to two days, sometimes more while they get used to each other), you can try a face to face meeting.

-- Remember that at any time you may need to remove the cat who seems less dominant if the more dominant cat is drawing blood, if there is spitting/screaming/deep biting or if fur is actually flying and start the process over again, taking things even more slowly.
+- Remember that at any time you may need to remove the cat who seems less dominant if the more dominant cat is drawing blood.
+If there is spitting, screaming, deep biting, or if fur is actually flying, start the process over again, taking things even more slowly.

 A Note on Dominance